Contact Us: [email protected]

 This course will critically examine the complex interplay of engineering, development, and changes to the built environment, and their impacts on population health from community to global levels.
 Students will employ transdisciplinary and complex systems approaches to better understand how changes to the built-environment can impact health outcomes, and thereby foster an awareness of the unintended outcomes of their work and the need for intentionality in planning, design and implementation of engineering projects.
 This course will also cultivate an appreciation of the important, but often overlooked, need to develop social infrastructure in tandem with the development of physical infrastructure.

-This course will focus on sustainable access to clean water as a fundamental human right.
-We will explore water scarcity, water access, and engineering innovations in water supply, clean water, efficiency of distribution, as well as the impact of engineering on water access and water quality.
-Throughout the course, students will consider the interrelated aspects of engineering and water in relation to health, justice and sustainability.
-The course will adopt a case study approach and students will ‘visit’ multiple contexts and countries in order to explore the real-life implications of access to life-giving water.
+This course explores water and its interconnections with environmental sustainability, social equity, health, and economic development.
+With the understanding of sustainable access to clean water as a fundamental human right, students will re-envision and create a world where water engineering and management support a healthy ecosystem for both people and the planet.
+We will explore water scarcity, water access, and engineering innovations in water supply, drinking and waste water, efficiency of distribution, as well as the impact of engineering on water quality and ecosystem health.
+Throughout the course, students will consider the interrelated aspects of engineering and water in relation to health, justice, and sustainability.
+The course will adopt a case study approach and students will 'virtually' visit multiple contexts and countries in order to explore the real-life implications of access to life-giving water.
+Prerequisites: ESH 501 and ESH 502

-This course will explore all elements of the global waste problem from recycling and reusing to reducing consumption and production and the practicalities of getting to zero waste.
-Case studies will be explored in different parts of the world and new approaches to the ecological paradigm of moving from waste as a problem to ‘waste as a resource’.
+This course will explore all elements of the global waste problem from recycling and reusing, to reducing consumption and production, and the practicalities of getting to zero waste.
+We will examine the idea of circular economies and circularity of materials, inspired by nature to reduce our waste to zero.
+Critique of contemporary and alternative processes will be facilitated by reviewing the interconnected social, political, economic, environmental and technical implications.
+Case studies will be explored in different parts of the world and framed in new approaches to the ecological paradigm of moving from waste as a problem to ‘waste as a resource’.
+Prerequisites: ESH 501 and ESH 502

-Practicum: Participants will embark on a practicum in which they either develop a model and feasibility study or a significant change to their own or others practice and explore the impact of this change.
-This project will run throughout the entire program, and relate to all courses.
-They will be supported throughout the process with design tools and methodologies as well as sustainability tools including Cradle to Cradle, Life Cycle Analysis, Biomimicry (learning design from nature) etc. For professionals, the practicum will be based around their own work context.
-For participants who are not engaged in practice, practicums will be arranged (online or face to face at a location accessible to participants).
-The practicum project might include, but is not limited to a feasibility study for the development of a new interdisciplinary health/engineering process within an large engineering or health based organization; conducting a feasibility study and design of a locally appropriate interdisciplinary practice in a developing context; collaboration with a NGO/INGO to design training for engineers and healthcare and development professionals in local culture, health issues and human rights; design projects that identify and incorporate appropriate solutions for collaboration between engineers and health and development professionals.
+Participants will embark on a practicum or research project in which they critically review current knowledge and practice in one area of interest and either develop a model and feasibility study or a significant change to their own or others' practice and explore the impact of this change.
+This project will run throughout the entire program and relate to all courses.
+They will be supported throughout the process with critical thinking skills, as well as sustainable design tools and methodologies.
+For professionals, the project could be based on their own work context.
+For participants who are not engaged in practice, projects can be arranged as internships for other organizations (online or face to face at a location accessible to participants).
+It is also possible to conduct a research study for an intended audience.
+The project might include, but is not limited to: a feasibility study for the development of a new interdisciplinary sustainability/health/engineering process within an organization; conducting a feasibility study and design of a locally appropriate interdisciplinary intervention in a specific context; collaboration with a community organization or NGO/INGO to design a project or training scheme for engineers and healthcare and development professionals in local culture, environmental, health issues, and human rights; design projects that identify and incorporate appropriate solutions for collaboration between environmental scientists, engineers and health and/or development professionals.
+Students publish their final work in a special issue of the MESH magazine enabling them to present their projects to a global audience.
+Prerequisites: ESH 501, ESH 502, ESH 510, ESH 511, ESH 520, ESH 521, ESH 530, and ESH 531

 This list is helpful resources that will set you up for success.
 Haven’t written in APA formatting since your undergraduate program?
 We’ve got you covered!
 Want to know what type of computer you will need?
 No problem.
 We have listed helpful resources below.